-A few months ago, I got a question from a reader about our dog Rocky, and if Amy and I would recommend getting a dog from the lens of minimalism and intentional living.
+A few months ago, Anthony and I got a question from a reader about our dog Rocky, and if we would recommend getting a dog from the lens of minimalism and intentional living.
 What are the pros and cons of getting a dog?

-It’s a good question, and one I likely would’ve answered differently before having Rocky in our lives.
+It’s a good question and one we likely would’ve answered differently before having Rocky in our lives.

 When we first embarked on our minimalism journey, a dog was never in the picture.
-I never had a dog growing up, while Amy’s family had dogs throughout her childhood to adult life.
+Anthony never had a dog growing up, while my family had dogs throughout my childhood to adult life.
 At the time, we were focused on location independence and increasing our free time—things that don’t really align with bringing a puppy into our lives.
-Amy knew what taking care of a dog involved, and so we figured getting a dog was something we’d do later on in life.
+I knew what taking care of a dog involved, and so we figured getting a dog was something we’d do later on in life.

 But when we started looking for a dog a couple years ago, we were in a different phase.

-Amy was working full-time and I was building up the business while working from home.
+I was working full-time and Anthony was building up the business while working from home.
 We were just starting to realize that, for us, we needed a creative space that was more rooted.

 We looked at several adoption sites, but with our allergies and need for a hypoallergenic dog, it seemed nearly impossible to find one to adopt.
 The few hypoallergenic dogs available were seemingly snatched up within a day.
 We were about to give up and hold off on looking for a dog until I happened upon a listing for a maltipoo puppy named Rocky.